SamiOksanen/recipe_book/README.md

 🚧 In Progress 🚧

 ## Current funcitonality
+* Sign up and login
+  * Atm. only mocked and stored into application state
 * Add new cooking recepies
   * Stores recepies into application state
 * View cooking recepies stored in application state